1947 - Creation of the club

-Our club was founded in 1947 under the name of Jiu-Jiutsu Club of Geneva by some enthusiasts who had been initiated to this art of the army in particular.
+Your club was founded under the name of Jiu-Jitsu Club of Geneva by a few enthusiasts who had been initiated to this art of the army in particular.

 The gym of the UCJG, at the General-Dufour street, was made available to our club twice a week.
 The beginnings were difficult and the falls rather harsh.
 Indeed, an old mattress for all tatami tried in vain to soften the falls of the beginners.

 Teaching was given in the early 1950s by Joseph Vallélian, then the green belt of jûdo.

 In 1953 two important changes gave new impetus to our club: the father of the Swiss jûdô, Doctor Hanhô Rhi, 7th dan, named the club Shung Dô Kwan.

 The same year, we moved to the Roseraie school.
 We are finally in our walls and can train every night from 18:00 to 22:00.
 Dr. Hanhô Rhi frequently visited our dôjo, and a few other visits contributed to the enthusiasm of our pioneers, particularly the unforgettable visit of Tokyo Hirano, which we had already received at the General-Dufour Street in 1952, and the visit Of the extraordinary Korean team of six members in the summer of 1955.

 1956 - New relocation